lucianm/VSProjTypeExtractor/README.md

 		VSPROJ_TYPEEXTRACT_MAXGUID_LENGTH,
 		16); // try with VS2019
 	if (bSuccess) {
-		// projTypeGuid will contain the project type Guid
+		// projTypeGuid will contain the project type Guid, use it where needed }
-	}
 }